tony-o/tony-o.github.io/articles/20230329-fez-goes-full-dist.md

 >>= test: zef test .
 ```

-Note: this will create a `.zef` file in the repo that will also be mentioned later.
+Note: this will create a `.fez` file in the repo that will also be mentioned later.
 You can use this file to add other commands.

 This shows that running `fez run test` will shell out `zef test .`: